kudocc/demo/sqlite/README.md

  2016-03-23 16:36:37.772 sqlite[617:60b] ----------------------------------
 ```

-#7 Limit 1000, but use if other than while
+#Limit 1000, but use if other than while

 ```
  2016-03-23 16:37:47.327 sqlite[624:60b] ----------------------------------